Pablo Rodríguez (footballer, born 2001): Real Madrid Castilla

 Rodríguez signed his first senior contract with the reserve side Spanish giants Real Madrid CF. He made his debut against Las Rozas CF on 25 August 2019 as a substitute for Juanmi Latasa in the 82nd minute of the game.
 The match ended in a 1–1 draw.
 Pablo scored his debut goal for the club in the next match against S.S.
 Reyes on 16 October 2019.
-Rodríguez came in as a substitute in the 76th minute for Jorge Martín Camuñas and scored during the stoppage time while the team was trailing 1–0.
+Rodríguez came on as a substitute in the 76th minute for Jorge Martín Camuñas and scored during the stoppage time while the team was trailing 1–0.
 The match ended a 1–1 draw because of Pablo's goal.
 He scored his second goal for the club in the 2nd match against Las Rozas CF on 12 January 2020 while the team was trailing 1–0.
 The match ended in a 2–2 draw.
 He played his last match for the club against Pontevedra CF on 1 March 2020 as a substitute for Reinier in the 69th minute of the game.
 The match ended 4–0 with Real Madrid losing the match.
 He played 11 matches and scored twice during his time with the club.

 Lecce

-Rodríguez signed for the Italian side U.S. Lecce, playing the 2020–21 Serie B. He made his debut for the club on 27 December 2020 in the match against L.R.
+Rodríguez signed for the Italian side US Lecce, playing the 2020–21 Serie B. He made his debut for the club on 27 December 2020 in the match against L.R.
 Vicenza Virtus.
 He started in the match as a substitute for Mariusz Stępiński, and scored his debut goal in his debut match for the club during the 72nd minute of the game.
 The goal was a winner as Lecce won the match 2–1.
 His second goal came on his second appearance on 24 January against Empoli, as Lecce drew the match 2–2.
 Rodríguez scored his third goal for Lecce against Brescia Calcio on 9 February, which would also end in a 2–2 draw.
 He scored his fourth goal in the next match on 13 February against U.S. Cremonese in the 54th minute, which was a winner goal, as the match ended in a 1–2 win for Lecce.

 On 20 January 2023, Rodríguez joined Serie B club Brescia on loan.
+On 10 August, he moved on a new loan to Ascoli, also in the second division.

+On 2 August 2024, Rodríguez returned to Spain and moved to Segunda División side Racing de Santander on loan for the 2024–25 season.

+Lech Poznań

+On 18 July 2025, Rodríguez joined Polish club Lech Poznań on a four-year contract.